amgrubb/amgrubb.github.io/README.md

 pain, and probably could/should be improved, but for now, any journals go in journal.bib, Alicia's PHD Thesis goes in book.bib and everything else (conference and workshop papers) go in pubs.bib to prevent any errors.
-Links to the Author PrePrint, Supplimental Information, and Talk Slides are written in markdown in a "note" in Zoterro, and when the markdown page is built by pubsFromBib.py it is included simply as markdown and can be read into the page.
+Links to the Author PrePrint, Supplemental Information, and Talk Slides are written in markdown in a "note" in Zoterro, and when the markdown page is built by pubsFromBib.py it is included simply as markdown and can be read into the page.
 Some links are already hosted on [Dr. Grubb's Toronto